somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 ###3.4 selection of pre-processing method for the input data format

-I decided to **take RGB-type1** as the input format to study hereafter, however the feasibility test shows that **gray scale gets better accuracy than RGB input**.
+I decided to **take RGB-type1** as the input format to study hereafter, however the feasibility study shows that **gray scale gets better accuracy than RGB input**.

 All the 7 input format types, include RGB format, already satisfy the 93% accuracy goal of the project.
 So I can challenge something like that can solove the low-chroma and the background texture issues above.